 Common

 The local vocabulary is defined as a stereotype of enumeration where each enumeration literal is stereotyped as a local term.
-The enumeration literal’s UML name corresponds with the domain specific abbreviation; the literal property gives the meaning of the local term; the definition property is a dictionary-stype description of the meaning of the local term.
+The enumeration literal’s UML name corresponds with the domain specific abbreviation; the literal property gives the meaning of the local term; the definition property is a dictionary-type description of the meaning of the local term.
 The sourceURIs property value holds the NIEM sourceURIs.
 The value of ownedComment.body gives the NIEM SourceText terms.

 Example